auth0/node-auth0/README.md

 });

-// Using the rules manager directly. auth0.emailProvider.delete(function (err) {
+// Using the email provider manager directly. auth0.emailProvider.delete(function (err) {
   if (err) {
     // Handle error.